-From the System / Licensing / Current Licenses page, click “Historical Usage” in the menu bar at the top:
+From the Settings tab, navigate to System / Licensing / Current Licenses and click “Historical Usage” in the menu bar at the top:

 … and up pops an hour-by-hour breakdown of not just the last day’s SIP calls, but also SIP registrations and DSP usage as well:

 Should you happen to hit the licence limit, the SBC will let you know.
 It will log a Minor alarm to the Alarm View: